 Table of Contents

-Calm cats are wonderful for individuals or families looking for a low-maintenance, tranquil pet.
-Their laid-back personalities make them less likely to cause disruptions, and they often adjust well to different living situations, whether it’s an apartment or a house.
+Calm cats are great pets for people or families who want a quiet, easy-to-care-for pet.
+They are less likely to cause problems because they are calm, and they usually do well in different types of homes, like an apartment or a house.

-While personality varies from cat to cat, certain breeds have been selectively bred for their calm and affectionate nature.
-Genetics plays a significant role in shaping a cat’s temperament, but it’s not the only factor.
+Even though each cat has its own personality, some breeds have been bred to be calm and loving.
+Genetics plays a big role in a cat’s personality, but it’s not the only thing that does.

 1: Ragdoll

-Ragdolls were developed in the 1960s in California.
-Their name comes from their tendency to go limp like a ragdoll when picked up.
+People in California made ragdolls in the 1960s.
+Their name comes from the fact that they go limp like a ragdoll when you pick them up.

 2: British Shorthair